norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ```
 remember that this arn will be the one you just created, not the example arn above!
 - Be sure to delete any example envars you _aren't_ using, they will cause the pipeline to error if the secret or key does not exist.
-- If you have envars that conflict between containers (for example, if each container needs a different `HOSTNAME` envar) you will need to set up individual secrets fo
+- If you have envars that conflict between containers (for example, if each container needs a different `HOSTNAME` envar) you will need to set up individual secrets for each container.
+Then reference them with the same pattern, just using the container-specific secret arns for each set of secrets.
+- Make sure you route the correct secrets to the correct containers.
+If you have a lot of values it is easy to

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.